apache/nuttx/configs/open1788/README.txt

        not excessible to the applications.
 So the RAM test can be freely executed against the SRAM memory beginning at address 0xa000:0000 (CS0).

+    6. This configuration has been used for verifying the touchscreen on on the 4.3" LCD module by modifying the configuration in the following ways:

+       CONFIG_INPUT=y                      : Enable support for input devices CONFIG_GPIO_IRQ=y                   : GPIO interrupt support
+       CONFIG_INPUT_ADS7843E=y             : Enable support for the XPT2048
+       CONFIG_SPI=y                        : Enable SPI support
+       CONFIG_SPI_EXCHANGE=n               : exchange() method is not supported CONFIG_LPC17_SSP1=y                 : Enable support for SSP1
+       CONFIG_EXAMPLES_TOUCHSCREEN=y       : Enable the touchscreen built-int test CONFIG_EXAMPLES_TOUCHSCREEN_BUILTIN=y

+       Defaults should be okay for related touchscreen settings.

+       You will also have to disable SD card support to use this test.
+The SD card detect (CD) signal is on P0[13].
+This signal is shared.
+It is also used for MOSI1 and USB_UP_LED.
+The CD pin may be disconnected.
+       There is a jumper on board that enables the CD pin.

+       CONFIG_LPC17_GPDMA=n                : No DMA
+       CONFIG_ARCH_DMA=n
+       CONFIG_LPC17_SDCARD=n               : No SD card driver
+       CONFIG_SDIO_DMA=n                   : No SD card DMA
+       CONFIG_MMCSD=n                      : No MMC/SD driver support
+       CONFIG_FS_FAT=n                     : No FAT file system support

+       For touchscreen debug output:

+       CONFIG_DEBUG=y
+       CONFIG_DEBUG_VERBOSE=y
+       CONFIG_DEBUG_INPUT=y

   nxlines
   -------